 - Voter turnout.
 Election years tend to draw larger crowds of young, Democratic-leaning voters.
 Off years tend to skew older and more conservative voters, two groups who were already less likely to support Issue 3.

 Marijuana is still illegal in the state of Ohio, and driving under the influence of marijuana is still a punishable offense.
 Had issue 3 passed, it likely would have impacted how a lawyer might defend a person allegedly driving under the influence of marijuana.
 The “no” vote on Issue 3 may temporarily stall rigid law enforcement when it comes to driving and marijuana use.

 Although the measure failed this time, the public’s interest in legalization of medical marijuana will surely lead to a better-worded and more appropriately conceived campaign in the future.

 Arrested for driving under the influence of marijuana?
+You need to talk to an experienced criminal defense lawyer.
 The Law Offices of Steven R. Adams, LLC may be able to help.
-To begin discussing the details of your case, please call us today at (513) 285-9020.
+To begin discussing the details of your case, call us today at (513) 285-9020 or contact us online.